tytydraco/yessleep/out/White_Orchids.md

 Our baby has yet to enter this world, but our night usually ends with the two of us cuddled up in the bed, the television on low as we whisper what types of adventures we would plan to go on as a family.
 She usually fell asleep midway through her own vacation idea.
 I would soon follow, holding her close with her hair let down, the alluring scent of rosemary cucumber pulling us closer together.
 It was in this moment that I felt most whole.
 It was in this moment that sleep would capture me.

 We didn't do that last night.
-The verbal war we went through led to me slamming the front door and leaving the apartment with an eyre of fury left behind in the words that I spoke.
+The verbal war we went through led to me slamming the front door and leaving the apartment with an air of fury left behind in the words that I spoke.
 I got in my car and headed anywhere but there.
 I didn’t know where I was going but I figured hitting Gus’ Bar a few miles out would give me and her time to cool down.

 Soon the alcohol drowned any vitriol I still harbored following our fight.
 I didn’t get shit-faced drunk, but I drank to settle my nerves and in doing so, I softened.